-Root canal procedures can help remove infected tissue from a tooth, and your dentist might recommend this option in order to save your infected tooth instead of removing it.
-If you have recently received a root canal or are preparing for the procedure, you might be concerned about root canal pain.
-Although some pain is normal, in some cases, you might need to contact your dentist.
+Root canal procedures remove the infected tissue from a tooth.
+Your dentist might recommend this option to save your tooth, rather than having it extracted.
+If you have recently received a root canal or are preparing for the procedure, you might be concerned about the pain associated with a root canal.
+Pain is now minimal with today’s root canal procedures.
+However, in some cases, you might need to contact your dentist.

 Learn more about how to avoid pain after a root canal and what to expect after the procedure.